acm-uiuc/sigrobotics-web/about.md

 If you haven't already, join our [Discord]!

-1. this list will be replaced by the toc
-{:toc .large-only}

 ## Meetings
 **General Meetings**: Thursdays 5-7PM, Siebel 1304

+- Our weekly general meetings feature lectures and interactive workshops.
+- Past meetings can be found on the [meetings] page.

-**Deep Dive Meetings**: Sundays 2-3PM, DCL 1310
+**Deep Dive Meetings**: Sundays 2-3PM, Siebel 1302

-For more information and past meetings, see the [meetings] page.
+- Our deep dive meetings provide collaborative work time on projects
+- There will also be speaker events and paper review sessions.

 ## Executive Board